thirdweb-dev/typescript-sdk/docs/sdk.walletauthenticator.md

 // We specify the domain of the application to authenticate to const domain = "thirdweb.com"

-// On the server side, we can generate a payload for the connected wallet to login const loginPayload = await sdk.auth.login(domain);
+// On the client side, we can generate a payload for the connected wallet to login const loginPayload = await sdk.auth.login(domain);

 // Then on the server side, we can securely verify the connected client-side address